DeepRank/PSSMGen/README.md

 The code will automatically create `fasta`, `pssm_raw`, `pssm` and `pdb_nonmatch` folders and related files.

-### Using customed FASTA files
+### Using customised FASTA files

-You can use customed FASTA files intead of extracting them from PDB file.
+You can use customised FASTA files intead of extracting them from PDB file.

 The file structure and input files should look like
 ```